mb0/xelf-old/DESIGN.md

 Xelf symbols are ASCII identifiers that allow a large number of punctuation characters.
 Some punctuation characters already have a designated meaning.
 As prefix ':+-@~', as suffix '?' and the prefixes '$/.' for special scope lookups.
 All other punctuation characters can be used in client libs.
-Built-in expression resolvers all use short ascii names instead of punctuation.
+Built-in expression resolvers all use short ASCII names instead of punctuation.

 By using only the ASCII character set we can avoid any encoding issues or substitutions in environments without unicode identifier support.